DIVA: A Dirichlet Process Mixtures Based Incremental Deep Clustering Algorithm via Variational Auto-Encoder: Supplementary Material

 Since $\log p(\bm{x})$ is not depend on $q$, according to the variational inference theory, this is equivalent to maximize the ELBO of $q$, which is

+The initial component, $\mathbb{E} [\log p(\bm{x}|\bm{v}, \bm{\theta}, \bm{\beta})]$, represents the anticipated log-likelihood of the data.
+This term prompts the variational distribution to lean towards parameter values that effectively elucidate the observed data.
+The second constituent, $\mathbb{KL}(q(\bm{v}, \bm{\theta}, \bm{\beta}) || p(\bm{v}, \bm{\theta}, \bm{\beta}))$, encapsulates the KL divergence between two priors: $p(\bm{v})$ and $q(\bm{v})$.
+This divergence compels the variational distribution to remain proximate to the prior.
+Hence, we can conceive of the optimization of the ELBO as an endeavor to discover a solution that adequately explains the observed data while minimizing divergence from the prior distribution.
 To enable computation of $q(\bm{v}, \bm{\theta}, \bm{\beta})$, here we assume that $q$ follows mean-field assumption, where each latent variable has its variational factor and is mutually independent of each other.

+Where $q_{v_n}$ is categorical factor, $q_{\beta_k}$ stick-breaking proportion factor and $q_{\theta_k}$ is factor of base distribution $H$.
 In order to distinguish the parameters of the variational factors $q$ from those of the generative model $p$, we denote the former with hats.
 The categorical factor $q_{v_n}$ is constrained to a maximum of $K$ components to enable efficient computation.
 However, as the variational distribution is merely an approximation, the true posterior remains infinite.
 By increasing the value of $K$, the variational distribution can approach the infinite posterior through the optimization of the ELBO.

-In addition, we consider a special case where both $H$ and $F$ in \eqref{eq:dpmm_p_appendix} belong to the exponential family:
+In addition, we consider a special case where both base distribution $H$ and each component distribution $F$ in \eqref{eq:dpmm_p_appendix} belong to the exponential family:

-In this case, the ELBO can be expressed in terms of the expected mass $N_k$ and the expected sufficient statistic $s_k(x)$ of each component $k$ \cite{hughes2013memoized}:
+In this case, the ELBO can be expressed in terms of the expected mass $\hat{N}_k$ and the expected sufficient statistic $s_k(x)$ of each component $k$ \cite{hughes2013memoized}:

 Each variational factor can be updated iteratively in a sequential manner.
 The first step involves updating the \textit{local} variational parameters for the categorical factor $q_{v_n}$ associated with each cluster assignment: